jcornis1/OS-Assignment-2/README.md

 Implement the Banker’s algorithm to answer the following question： Is the system in a safe state?
 If Yes, then what is the safe sequence?

 # Compilation Instructions
-In order to run this code, please clone this repository and run this code:
+In order to run this code, please clone this repository and input these instructions:
 ```
 g++ -o banker banker.cpp
 ./banker